-You will not only be learning how to handle your finances and deliver great service, but you will need to constantly gain new clients by maintaining and growing your brand.
+You will not only be learning how to your finances and deliver great service, but you will to constantly gain new by maintaining and growing your brand.

 Isolation and Community

-One of the important aspects of working in an office space with other like-minded individuals who are striving towards the same goals is the opportunity for great communication.
+One of the important aspects of working in an office space with other like- individuals who are striving towards the same goals is the opportunity for great communication.

-Whether you just want to take a break from work to have a stimulating conversation or you want to have an important business meeting within the next 30 minutes, working in an office could help increase results and morale.
+Whether you just to a from work to have a stimulating conversation or you want to have an important business meeting within the next 30 minutes, working in an office could help increase results and morale.

 If you are very social and enjoy collaborating with teams, adjusting to freelancing could be more challenging.